cisnlp/cisnlp.github.io/_pages/openings.md

 # Working at Schütze Lab

 We are always looking for new group members with passion, talent, and grit!
 You will have the chance to work at the cutting edge of research in computational linguistics and NLP.
-You may be exploring multilinguality on a Bible corpus of 1700+ languages, improving and enhancing latest transformer models or pushing the state of art on existing NLP tasks; you will be involved in asking the interesting questions, designing algorithms, conducting experiments and finally presenting your research in the best conferences around the world.

 ### Current open thesis positions